 *First email: 8 October 2019 at 12:12 PM

 Yes, we mapped the universe in 202 base-2 notations (doublings) in a high school geometry class.
-It was a result of playing with embedded geometries and by asking Zeno’s question, and by wondering what we should do when we hit the Planck wall.
+It was a result of playing with embedded geometries and by asking Zeno’s question.
 We didn’t know what we didn’t know. https://81018.com/home/

 That Planck scale has not been explored enough!